SPINAL STENOSIS

 Cervical Spinal Stenosis

-Cervical spinal stenosis refers to a narrowing of the spinal canal in the cervical (neck) region, often resulting in compression of the spinal cord and nerve roots.
+Cervical spinal stenosis refers to a narrowing of the spinal canal in the cervical (neck) region.
+This often results in compression of the spinal cord and nerve roots.
 This condition can develop due to various factors, including age-related degeneration, herniated discs, or congenital abnormalities.
 As the spinal canal becomes narrower, it can lead to symptoms such as neck pain, stiffness, numbness, weakness, and tingling sensations that radiate down the arms.
 Severe cases of cervical spinal stenosis may result in difficulty walking, loss of bladder or bowel control, and even paralysis if left untreated.

 Lumbar Spinal Stenosis